-The following procedures explain how to upgrade from EXPRESSCLUSTER X 1.0, 2.0, 2.1, 3.0, 3.1, 3.2 or 3.3 to EXPRESSCLUSTER X 4.3.
+The following procedures explain how to upgrade from EXPRESSCLUSTER X 3.3 or 4.x to EXPRESSCLUSTER X 5.0.

-- 1. Before upgrading, confirm that the servers in the cluster and all the resources are in normal status by using WebManager or the command. - 2.
-Save the current cluster configuration file with the Builder or clpcfctrl command.
+1. Before upgrading, confirm that the servers in the cluster and all the resources are in normal status by using Cluster WebUI, WebManager or the command.

+- 2. Save the current cluster configuration file with the Cluster WebUI, Builder or clpcfctrl command.
 For details about saving the cluster configuration file with clpcfctrl command, refer to "Backing up the cluster configuration data (clpcfctrl --pull)" of "Creating a cluster and backing up configuration data (clpcfctrl command)" in "EXPRESSCLUSTER command reference" in the "Reference Guide". - 3.
-When the EXPRESSCLUSTER Server service of the target server is configured as Auto Startup, change the settings to Manual Startup.

-- 4. Shut down the entire cluster. - 5.
+When the EXPRESSCLUSTER Server service of the target server is configured as Auto Startup, change the settings to Manual Startup. - 4.
+Shut down the entire cluster. - 5.
 Start only one server, and uninstall the EXPRESSCLUSTER Server.
-For details about uninstalling the EX-PRESSCLUSTER Server, refer to "10.1.1.
+For details about uninstalling the EXPRESSCLUSTER Server, refer to "10.1.1.
 Uninstalling the EXPRESSCLUSTER Server" in "10.
 Uninstalling and reinstalling EXPRESSCLUSTER" in this guide. - 6.
-Install the EXPRESSCLUSTER X 4.3 on the server from which was uninstalled old version of the EXPRESS-CLUSTER server in the step 5, and then register the license as necessary.
+Install the EXPRESSCLUSTER X 5.0 on the server from which was uninstalled old version of the EXPRESS-CLUSTER server in the step 5, and then register the license as necessary.
 For details about how to install the EXPRESSCLUSTER Server, refer to "4.2.
 Installing the EXPRESSCLUSTER Server" in "4.
 Installing EX-PRESSCLUSTER" in this guide. - 7.
-Shut down the server on which was installed the EXPRESSCLUSTER X 4.3 in the step 6. - 8.
+Shut down the server on which was installed the EXPRESSCLUSTER X 5.0 in the step 6. - 8.
 Perform the steps 5 to 7 on each server. - 9.
 Start all the servers. - 10.
-If mirror disk resources or hybrid disk resources are set, allocate cluster partition (The cluster partition should be 1 GB or larger). - 11.
-Access the below URL to start the WebManager.
+In any of the servers with EXPRESSCLUSTER installed as above, execute the command for converting cluster configuration data. - a.
+Move to the work directory (such as C:\tmp) in which the conversion command is to be executed. - b.
+To the moved work directory, copy and deploy the cluster configuration data backed up in step 2.
+Deploy clp.conf and the scripts directory.